 Workforce Solutions is a community partnership providing no cost recruitment, employment, and information services to businesses and job seekers in the nine-county Rural Capital Area.
-At this time, Blanco County customers are served out of the Hays County office in San Marcos, Texas.
+At this time, Blanco County customers are served out of the Community Resource Center office in Johnson City, Texas.

 Select any of the items listed below for more detailed information about services and resources available.

 Austin Community College, in partnership with the Texas Workforce Commission, is proud to announce an outstanding opportunity for area veterans.
 The Veterans Training Program is designed to prepare local veterans to enter a career in information technology.
 Participants may choose from training tracks designed to lead to a career as a Computer User Support Specialist, Network and Computer Systems Administrator, Information Security Analyst, or Apple iOS Developer.
 There is no cost for qualified veterans to participate in this program.
 All that is required is your time and commitment.

 To learn more about this program visit ACC's Veterans Training webpage or view ACC's Veterans Training Flyer.

 To find out more about counseling, job placement, and additional services available to veterans, contact or visit one of our Workforce Solutions offices nearest you.

 For information about unemployment benefits in Texas, including eligibility requirements, how to report work and earnings, and appeal procedures, use the Texas Workforce Commission's Unemployment Benefits online services to apply for benefits, request payments, view claim and payment status and more.

 To speak with a customer service representative, call an unemployment benefits Tele-Center toll-free at (800) 939-6631.
 Business hours are Monday - Friday, 8:00 a.m. to 6:00 p.m.
 Central Time.